The Laughter Files β€” An Encyclopedia of Comedy

 After serving with the Horse Guards during the Second World War, Cooper began performing in NAAFI concerts across the Middle East.
 It was there, according to legend, that he first wore a fez, borrowed from a passing waiter after his pith helmet had been misplaced.
 The audience roared.
 The fez stayed.
 It became as much a part of his identity as his enormous frame, his gravelly laugh, and his trademark refrain: 'Just like that.'

-Throughout the 1950s, 60s and 70s, Cooper was a fixture of British variety television, appearing on ITV's Sunday Night at the London Palladium, hosting his own series such as Cooper — Just Like That! and The Tommy Cooper Hour, and headlining royal command performances.
+Throughout the 1950s, 60s and 70s, Cooper was a fixture of British variety television, appearing on Sunday Night at the London Palladium, hosting his own series such as Cooper β€” Just Like That! and The Tommy Cooper Hour, and appearing in Royal Variety and other major variety performances.
 His genius lay in the double-bluff: audiences knew the tricks were going to go wrong, and the joy came from the delighted, bewildered way Cooper reacted when they inevitably did.

 On 15 April 1984, during a live broadcast of Live from Her Majesty's, Cooper collapsed on stage from a heart attack in front of millions of viewers.
 Many in the audience, and at home, initially thought it was part of the act.
 He died shortly afterwards, aged 63.
 Four decades on, his influence remains everywhere in British comedy: in the deadpan delivery of Jimmy Carr, the surreal props of Harry Hill, and any comic who has ever milked a moment of magnificent failure.